RyanarC/Xopak-System/README.md

   *  Dwarf Planets Part 1
   *  Dwarf Planets Part 2
   * 1.0 - Parallax Support, Full Release
+* This also includes a Wiki, but it is in a WIP state.

 # Requirements
 * VertexMitchellNetravaliHeightMap (Included)